 Dr. Leslie Holland-Bartels

 Dr. Holland-Bartels received her Ph.D. in aquatic ecology from Purdue University, her M.S. in fisheries from Louisiana State University, and her B.S. in marine fisheries from the University of Massachusetts.
-Her distinguished career in federal service included serving in Director and Deputy Director positions with the U.S. Fish and Wildlife Service and the U.S. Geological Survey Alaska Science Center.
-She has served on numerous advisory panels, including serving as the science liaison to the Exxon Valdez Oil Spill Trustee Council for the U.S. Fish and Wildlife Service and leading the Nearshore Vertebrate Predator Program, a four-year integrated ecosystem study.
-Dr. Holland-Bartels has also served in several adjunct and affiliate faculty positions, with her research focus on climate change and the effects to arctic ecosystems.
+Her distinguished federal research career started with the U.S. Fish and Wildlife Service and culminated with the U.S. Geological Survey where she served as Director of the Alaska Science Center and retired as the agency’s Alaska Regional Director.
+She has served on numerous advisory and policy panels, including as Department of Interior’s lead on the North Pacific Research Board and as the Department of Interior’s science liaison to the Exxon Valdez Oil Spill Trustee Council.
+She also served as the chief scientist for the Trustees’ Nearshore Vertebrate Predator Program, a four-year integrated ecosystem study.
+Dr. Holland-Bartels has held several adjunct and affiliate faculty positions, with her research focus on climate change and the effects to arctic ecosystems.
 Her range of publications, from salmonid life history work to climate change impacts on wildlife populations, demonstrate her broad experience and large-scale scientific viewpoint.

 Dr. Terrie Klinger